Milwaukee County Zoo: Adventure Africa

-Adventure Africa phase 3 will be the final phase to the adventure Africa master plan, and it will include a new exhibit that will have a conversion to the old elephant and current rhino habitats, and turn them it into a new space for the zoo's black rhinoceroses and the new Scimitar horned oryx.
+Adventure Africa phase 3 is to be the final phase to the adventure Africa master plan, and it is to include a new exhibit that will have a conversion to the old elephant and current rhino habitats, and turn them it into a new space for the zoo's black rhinoceroses and the new Scimitar horned oryx.

 Otter Passage

-Opened in Spring 2018, the otter passage is home to a group of river otters in a large exhibit with two pools for underwater viewing.
-It opened alongside the new West Entrance and acts similar to the Taylor Family Humboldt Penguin Pool in that is an introduction exhibit depending on which entrance visitors choose to go through.
+In Spring 2018, the otter passage opened alongside the new West Entrance.
+It is home to a group of river otters in a large exhibit with two pools for underwater viewing.
+It operates much like the Taylor Family Humboldt Penguin Pool in that visitors can choose one of multiple entrances to optionally experience an introduction to the exhibit.

 Otto Borchert Family Special Exhibits Gallery

 This building is dedicated to special or traveling exhibits.